NemoAlex/latino/README.md

 # Latino

-This is a seed project for front end developers.
+This is a seed project for pure front-end Web project.

-Let's writing JADE and SASS in modern way, Latino will compile them to HTML and CSS.
+Let's write JADE and SASS, Latino will compile them to HTML and CSS.

 ## Features and Limitions